lineafab/archive-coding-imd/README.md

 <a name="2.2"></a>
 ### What is Mother Earth journal?
 Mother Earth was a radical political journal and got their first publishing in March 1906 by anarchist Emma Goldman and Alexander Berkman.
-The
+The journal ran from March 1906 to August 1917.

 <a name="2.2.1"></a>
 ## Who is Emma goldmann?